Terry Hall (singer): Vegas

 Hall joined forces with Dave Stewart of the Eurythmics in 1992.
 The duo formed a band called Vegas and released Vegas, a slick electronic pop album that was heavily promoted by their label BMG.
 It failed to chart.
 Only one of the three singles lifted from the album, "Possessed", managed to break the UK top 40, reaching No. 32.

 Solo

-Hall began his formal solo career in 1994 with Home.
+Hall began his formal solo career in 1994 with his debut album, Home.
 The album was produced by his former collaborator Ian Broudie of the Lightning Seeds; it reached No. 95 on the UK Albums Chart.
 The album also featured ex-Echo & the Bunnymen bassist Les Pattinson.
-The highlight of the album was the single "Sense", which reached No. 54 on the UK Singles Chart.
-The following year, Hall released the Rainbows EP in collaboration with Damon Albarn of Blur and it climbed to No. 62 on the UK Singles Chart.
+The album's release was supported by the single "Sense", which reached No. 54 on the UK Singles Chart.
+The following year, Hall released the Rainbows EP in collaboration with Damon Albarn of Blur, which climbed to No. 62 on the UK Singles Chart.

-Hall followed up his debut studio album with Laugh in 1997.
-It remains his most successful solo album, reaching No. 50 on the UK Albums Chart.
-The album contains the top 50 UK single, "Ballad of a Landlord".
-Both albums featured long-time collaborator Craig Gannon.
+In 1997, Hall made a cameo in the music video for No Doubt's music video for "Sunday Morning", playing Gwen Stefani's boyfriend.
+Hall followed up his debut studio album with Laugh later that same year.
+It went on to become his most successful solo album, reaching No. 50 on the UK Albums Chart.
+The album contained the top 50 UK single "Ballad of a Landlord", with an accompanying music video in which the members of No Doubt cameoed.
+Both of Hall's solo albums featured long-time collaborator Craig Gannon on guitar.